apache/spark/docs/streaming-kinesis-integration.md

 			[region name], [initial position], [checkpoint interval], StorageLevel.MEMORY_AND_DISK_2)

 	See the [API docs](api/python/pyspark.streaming.html#pyspark.streaming.kinesis.KinesisUtils)
 	and the [example]({{site.SPARK_GITHUB_URL}}/tree/master/extras/kinesis-asl/src/main/python/examples/streaming/kinesis_wordcount_asl.py).
-Refer to the Running the Example subsection for instructions to run the example.
+Refer to the [Running the Example](#running-the-example) subsection for instructions to run the example.

 	</div>
 	</div>

 	You may also provide a "message handler function" that takes a Kinesis `Record` and returns a generic object `T`, in case you would like to use other data included in a `Record` such as partition key.
-This is currently only supported in Java and Python.
+This is currently only supported in Scala and Java.

 	<div class="codetabs">
 	<div data-lang="scala" markdown="1">